 What is the most popular flooring in homes today?

-‘Carpet has never really gone out of fashion and is only increasing in popularity because of its soft feel, warmth and the vast array of colours, textures and patterns’ explains Charles Annable, managing director at Brockway.
+‘Carpet has never really gone out of fashion for living room flooring ideas and is only increasing in popularity because of its soft feel, warmth and the vast array of colours, textures and patterns,’ explains Charles from Brockway.

 ‘Nothing feels as luxurious as a plush, deep pile carpet and the majority of consumers wouldn’t dream of using anything else in cosy areas of the home such as bedrooms and lounge rooms.
 There’s no substitute for settling down for the evening and feeling the deep pile of a natural wool carpet under foot’.